Quantifying non-classicality with local unitary operations

 We propose a measure of non-classical correlations in bipartite quantum states based on local unitary operations.
 We prove the measure is non-zero if and only if the quantum discord is non-zero; this is achieved via a new characterization of zero discord states in terms of the state's correlation matrix.
 Moreover, our scheme can be extended to ensure the same relationship holds even with a generalized version of quantum discord in which higher-rank projective measurements are allowed.
 We next derive a closed form expression for our scheme in the cases of Werner states and $(2\times N)$-dimensional systems.
-The latter reveals that for two-qubit states, our measure reduces to the geometric discord [Daki\'{c} et al., PRL 105, 2010].
+The latter reveals that for $(2\times N)$-dimensional states, our measure reduces to the geometric discord [Daki\'{c} et al., PRL 105, 2010].
 A connection to the CHSH inequality is shown.
-We close with a characterization of all maximally non-classical, yet separable, two-qubit states of rank at most two (with respect to our measure, and hence also with respect to the geometric discord).
+We close with a characterization of all maximally non-classical, yet separable, $(2\times N)$-dimensional states of rank at most two (with respect to our measure).

 \keywords{Non-classical correlations, quantum discord, local unitary operations}